 Subtheme - Reducing Adverse Drug Events: Adverse drug events are one of the most common types of health care adverse events.
 In addition adverse drug events are one of the major sources of potentially preventable patient harm.
 Adverse drug events disproportionately affect beneficiaries over the age of 65 across all settings, including hospitals, ambulatory care and long term care facilities.
 To successfully work on this task during the 10th SOW, QIOs participated in a patient safety and clinical pharmacy services breakthrough collaborative, formed community teams, recruited Medicare advantage and dual eligible beneficiaries in “population of focus” teams, and utilized tools and interventions in the Patient Safety and Clinical Pharmacy Services Collaborative (PSPC) to accomplish their goals in their states.
-During the FY 2012 period under the 10th SOW, the QIOs worked with the PSPC collaborative to recruit community teams in every state, provide technical assistance, and monitor and track data to reduce Adverse Drug Events.
+During FY 2012 under the 10th SOW, the QIOs worked with the PSPC collaborative to recruit community teams in every state, provide technical assistance, and monitor and track data to reduce Adverse Drug Events.

 The chart below identifies the targets for Reducing Adverse Drug Events (ADEs) for the 27th month evaluation.
-QIO work during the FY 2012 period laid the foundation for QIO work to meet these 27th month evaluation targets.
+QIO work during FY 2012 laid the foundation for QIO work to meet these 27th month evaluation targets.